dragonflyoss/vortex-protocol/docs/README.md

-# Vortex
+# Vortex Protocol

-Vortex is a peer-to-peer (P2P) file transfer protocol that utilizes the TLV (Tag-Length-Value) format for efficient and flexible data transmission.
+Vortex protocol is a peer-to-peer (P2P) file transfer protocol that utilizes the TLV (Tag-Length-Value) format for efficient and flexible data transmission.
 This protocol is designed to provide reliable and scalable file sharing capabilities.